mvysny/photocloud-frame-slideshow/docs/index.md

 cached locally; when offline, you can show slideshow from cached photos only.
 Supports slideshowing photos from subdirectories.

-Supports:

-- ChromeCast (requires Android 4.4 and higher) - casts current slideshow to your TV from your phone
+Supports ChromeCast (requires Android 4.4 and higher) - casts current slideshow to your TV from your phone.
-- Android TV - you can run this app straight on the TV and control it via the TV remote control

 Also supports Daydream (Android 4.2 and higher only; unlocked with an one-time PhotoCloud purchase).
 Daydream in Android turns your phone’s display into a mosaic of images, news headlines or random colors.
 Debuting as part of Android 4.2, Daydream